Menstrual health and hygiene stakeholders have been advised to conduct further research before supporting reusable sanitary pads.

 He also stated that, despite the advocacy for reusable sanitary pads, no standards had been established for them by the FDA.

-As result, he recommended that stakeholders reduce their use of reusable clothes and conduct additional research on the product’s quality.
+As a result, he recommended that stakeholders reduce their use of reusable clothes and conduct additional research on the product’s quality.

 In efforts to provide girls with clean and affordable menstrual hygiene products, most non-governmental organisations have made it an objective to introduce washable and reusable sanitary pads for school-going adolescent girls.